 Does Device Guard prevent untrusted and poorly signed files from running when hashes are present?
 Observed behaviour is for Device Guard policy to create hashes for unsigned files as a fallback.
 The new and improved Device Guard script, aptly named 'DeviceGuard-withMerge.ps1' can be downloaded from (here).
 The only additional lines of note are the New-CIPolicy to create only hashes for the “C\Windows\SystemApps” directory and to merge the 2 XML policy files.

 New-CIPolicy -Level Hash -FilePath $HashCIPolicy -UserPEs 3> $HashCIPolicyTxt -ScanPath "C:\Windows\SystemApps\" Merge-CIPolicy -PolicyPaths $IntialCIPolicy,$HashCIPolicy -OutputFilePath $MergedCIPolicy The result, 'Settings' now works despite Microsoft's best effort to ruin my day.
 Creating Device Guard policies based on hashes for files incorrectly signed by Microsoft's internal development CA is resolved.

 Below is the proof, 'Settings' is functional even with those dodgy files.

 Conclusion: This may come as a shock to some…..
-Microsoft do make mistakes and release files incorrectly sighed… shocking.
+Microsoft does make mistakes and release files incorrectly sighed… shocking.
 Device Guard will allow files to run providing the hashes are present even when incorrectly signed.
-Did I learn something, hell yeah. always patch before deploying Device Guard or Applocker.
-The time spent faffing resolving the issue far exceeded the time it would have taken to patch in the first place.
+Did I learn something, hell yeah! always patch before deploying Device Guard or Applocker.
+The time spent faffing resolving the issue far exceeded the time it would have taken to patch it in the first place.